bipphilippe/openhab2-compendium/things,items_and_co_md.md

 ## Real Life example

-Real life *Things* comes sometimes with different kinds of items.
+Real life *Things* comes sometimes with different kinds of items and can offers much more that 2 *Items*.

-Let's do a real life example with a device giving theses services :
+Let's do a real life example with a device, inspired by the FIBARO double switch model.
+It can be described this way :

 * A switch #1 that has :
   * the switch #1, that we will use for main light,
   * an instant power consumption value linked to the switch #1